thomasfrederikse/Charleston_prediction_JGR/README.md

 Please cite 'A hybrid dynamical approach for seasonal prediction of sea-level anomalies: a pilot study for Charleston, South Carolina' when using these scripts.

-Next to these scripts, a data supplement with the adjoint sensitivities, the predictions, and statistics is available on Zenodo:
+Next to these scripts, a data supplement with the adjoint sensitivities, the predictions, and statistics is available on [Zenodo](https://doi.org/10.5281/zenodo.6909128) with DOI `10.5281/zenodo.6909128`

 This supplement contains the following directories: